-During the year four Board and Audit Committee meetings were held i.e. on 19th May2016 27th July 2016 26th October 2016 and 8th February 2017.
+During the year five Board Meetings and five Audit Committee meetings were held asunder :

 The Composition of Audit Committee is as under:

-|Sr. No. ||Name of the Members ||Category |
+|Sr. No. ||Name of the Member ||Category |

-|1 ||Mr. Rajendra M. Gandhi ||Chairman |
+|1. ||Mr. Rajendra M. Gandhi ||Chairman |

-|2 ||Mr. Rameshwar D. Sarda ||Member |
+|2. ||Mr. Rameshwar D. Sarda ||Member |

-|3 ||Mr. Vijay Kumar Jatia ||Member |
+|3. ||Mr. Vijay Kumar Jatia ||Member |

-Further two meetings of Nomination & Remuneration Committee one meeting ofStakeholders Relationship Committee and two meetings of Corporate Social ResponsibilityCommittee were held the details of which are given in the Corporate Governance Report.The maximum gap between any two consecutive meetings of the Board did notexceed one hundred and twenty days.
+Further two meetings of Nomination & Remuneration Committee two meetings ofCorporate Social Responsibility Committee and a meeting of Stakeholders RelationshipCommittee were held the details of which are given in the Corporate Governance Report.During the year the maximum gap between any two consecutive meetings of the Board did notexceed one hundred and twenty days.

 DIRECTORS' RESPONSIBILITY STATEMENT:

-In accordance with the provisions of Section 134 (5) of the Companies Act 2013 theDirectors state that:
+In accordance with the provisions of Section 134 of the Companies Act 2013 theDirectors state that:

-b) appropriate accounting policies have been selected and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2017 and of the profit ofthe Company for the year ended on that date;
+b) appropriate accounting policies have been selected and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2021 and of the profit ofthe Company for the year ended on that date;

 c) proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;